 Student: So we put everything that we learn, like new information and maybe some questions on to our documents so she knows that we're actually learning.
 She gives us feedback on our docs, like our previous doc she's given me feedback through commenting on my work.

-Student: At home, like exam or revision time you can just hop on the SYS online maths instead of waiting for the next day so it's really good because all the resources are on here.
+Student: At home, like exam or revision time you can just hop on Mrs Dunn’s maths instead of waiting for the next day so it's really good because all the resources are on here.

 Student: When I work with a buddy or someone we usually sit together and get given a mini whiteboard, maybe if one needs help there's a sharing option on the document.